eventide-project/docs/user-guide/consumers.md

 - The `start` method for starting a consumer and supplying it with arguments that control its behavior
 - The `handler` class macro used for adding handlers to a consumer
-- The `identifier` class macro used to declare an arbitrary string prefix used to compose the stream name used by the [position store](#position-store)
+- The `identifier` class macro used to declare an arbitrary string suffix used to compose a distinct position stream name used by the [position store](#position-store) to store consumer position records

 ## Registering a Handler